Anna Lindh Foundation

 1. Academic Workshops

-We offer educational programs in Christian and Islamic studies, equipping current and future faith leaders with the knowledge and tools needed to build interfaith peace, by organizing public seminars and its "Learning Journey": a unique series of conferences CCMUP organizes in partnership with Al-Azhar Al-Sharif, the Coptic, Catholic & Anglican Churches.
-The aim is to advance interfaith understanding and friendship by bringing together young students and leaders of Christian and Islamic theology to learn about each other from one another over the course of 3 or 4 days, to freely discuss religion and public life in a safe space without redlines or censorship, but based on mutual respect and tolerance.
-Program includes seminars, informal discussion time, as well as the sharing of breakfast and lunch together.
+Our flagship project in that field is "Learning Journey": a unique series of conferences CCMUP organizes in partnership with Al-Azhar Al-Sharif, the Coptic, Catholic & Anglican Churches.
+The aim is to advance interfaith understanding and friendship by bringing together young students and leaders of Christian and Islamic theology to learn about each other from one another over the course of 3 or 4 days, to freely discuss religion and public life in a safe space without redlines or censorship, but only based on mutual respect, tolerance and a real desire for learning.

 To our knowledge, such a conference is unprecedented in Egypt's modern history.
-We have organized 4 Journeys of Learning, since 2023, and planning its long-term continuation, thanks to the overwhelming positive feedback received.
+We have organized 5 Journeys of Learning, since 2023, and planning its long-term continuation, thanks to the overwhelming positive feedback received.

 2. Community Engagement